James Tont operazione D.U.E.

-Following this film Corbucci wrote a parody of Our Man Flint called Il vostro super agente Flit (1966).
+Following this film Corbucci wrote a parody of Our Man Flint called Il vostro super agente Flit (1966), directed by Mariano Laurenti.

 Plot

 After foiling a Soviet break in at the Embassy of the United Kingdom in Moscow, Her Majesty's Secret Service Agent James Tont is invited to speak at an International Secret Agents Convention in Geneva.
 With apologies read from James Bond for being absent due to his being involved in Operation Thunderball, Tont defends the modern "Supermen of the Secret Service" agents against the more Old Guard of traditional spies and intelligence agents whilst simultaneously evading several Soviet assassination attempts during his speech.
-Following his well received speech, Tont is tripped by a child spy working with the sister of Mata Hari an agent of the Old Guard.
+Following his well received speech, Tont is tripped by a child spy working with the sister of Mata Hari, an agent of the Old Guard.
 Tont falls down a flight of stairs incurring a leg injury that leads him to be treated at a health spa.

 Another patient present at the health spa is Mr. Spring, the head of the Magnus international food corporation.
 Unknown to each other, Spring is also the secret head of an unnamed criminal organisation.
 Spring and Tont become rivals for the romantic attention of Nurse Clarissa with each attempting to injure or kill each other when engaged in their therapeutic treatments.
 Spring appears to be the winner when Tont is found frozen to death inside an isolation tank that Nurse Clarissa placed him in.

 The British Secret Service revives Tont who has only been cryogenically frozen but uses his well publicised death to enable him to infiltrate a criminal scheme to attack an unknown religious centre in a project called "Operazione D.U.E./Operation T.W.O.".
 The organisation is also attempting to steal components to assemble a powerful weapon called a synchrophasotron.

 Tont travels to London disguised as a beatnik named "Bingo Kowalski" in order to infiltrate a group of young hipsters suspected in stealing the first component of the weapon.
 At the Blue Dolphin discotheque Tont successfully seduces Helen, Spring's agent who has used the beatniks to steal the second component of the weapon.
 Tont further infiltrates Spring's organisation to take the identity of one of Spring's operatives who replaces an American astronaut.
 Spring's scheme is for his agent to hijack an American space capsule launched from Cape Kennedy that contains the final element needed to create the synchrophasertron.